georgiee/angular-workshop-skipbo/docs/challenges/03-routing.md

 Switch to branch `workshop/03-routing-progress-01` to catch up.

 ### Disable Specs
-Find file `test-routes.spec.ts` and disable all tests by replacing the first describe with the following:
+Find file `test-routes.spec.ts` and disable all tests by replacing the first describe with the following line of code.

 ```typescript
 xdescribe('workshop routing', () => {